yonkahlon/Zenject/README.md

 Container.Bind<IFoo>().To<Foo2>().AsSingle().WhenInjectedInto<Bar2>();
 ```

-Note that `WhenInjectedInto` is simple shorthand for the following.
-You can use the more general `When()` method for more complex conditionals.
-For example, this is equivalent to WhenInjectedInto:
+Note that `WhenInjectedInto` is simple shorthand for the following, which uses the more general `When()` method:

 ```csharp
 Container.Bind<IFoo>().To<Foo>().AsSingle().When(context => context.ObjectType == typeof(Bar));